apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ##### Durable Subscriptions

-When a new durable subscription is first created in the broker, it's configuration will be determined by the first `durable_subscription` element which matches the durable subscription being created.
+When a new durable subscription is first created in the broker, it's configuration will be determined by the first `dsub` element which matches the durable subscription being created.
 The attributes matched against are: